 The Danish blocking system

-The Danish blocking system enables Internet providers to block access to websites featuring child pornography.
+The Danish blocking system enables Internet providers to block access to websites featuring child sexual abuse material.

 The purpose of the blocking system